NeilBardhan/forecasting/ARIMA/data/readme.md

-Housing Starts data from St. Louis Fed Reserve https://fred.stlouisfed.org/, ID : HOUSTNSA
+Housing Starts data from St. Louis Fed Reserve https://fred.stlouisfed.org/, ID : HOUSTNSA.
+Housing starts are an important indicator of the economy as it informs upon 2 important sectors : Construction work and consumer spending, both vital markers of an economy.
+In hard times, consumer spending decreases as people have less expendable income for major purchases.
+Conversely, as the economy booms, people have more capital for major purchases.